theakashsingh/codewalnut/README.md

 # Front-End Technical Test

-Welcome to CodeWalnut's front-end technical test using React and the PokeAPI!
-This project is designed to test your React skills across three levels: **Junior**, **Mid**, and **Senior**.
-You'll be working with data from the PokeAPI to build a Pokémon app with varying degrees of complexity based on your chosen challenge level.
+Welcome to CodeWalnut's front-end technical test using React and the [PokeAPI](https://pokeapi.co/)!!
+The PokeAPI provides an extensive REST and GraphQL API for fetching Pokémon data.
+In this test, you will build a Pokémon app that utilizes the PokeAPI, and you can choose from different levels of difficulty depending on your experience.

 ---